Living in Pondok Indah

 Walkability.
 Pondok Indah is not walkable in any meaningful sense.
 You take a car or ojek (motorbike taxi) to go almost anywhere.
 For families arriving from European or Australian cities where walking and cycling are part of daily life, this is a genuine adjustment that takes time.

 A city buzz.
 Pondok Indah is residential and family-oriented.
-If you want the restaurant and nightlife scene of SCBD or Sudirman, that's 20-30 minutes away.
-The malls are lively during the day; the area goes quiet by 10pm.
+If you want the restaurant and nightlife scene of SCBD or Sudirman, that's 20 to 30 minutes away.
+The malls are lively during the day.
+The area goes quiet by 10pm.

 Air quality.
 Jakarta's air quality is poor by global standards.
 The AQI regularly exceeds levels considered safe for prolonged outdoor activity, particularly during certain months.
 Download an AQI monitoring app and build indoor alternatives for high-pollution days.
 This is a real consideration for families with young children or anyone with respiratory sensitivity.